 I give them some money for the experience and we head up to a vantage point that looks out across the central square and the streets filled with sellers and buyers.

 We head downstairs again and wander over toward the church.
-On the way we see a group if ladies grabbing some bargain fruit.
+On the way, we see a group of ladies grabbing some bargain fruit.

-I love the spices and dried peppers they sell – wonderful colours and aromas.
+I love the spices and dried peppers they sell – wonderful colors and aromas.

 We end up getting side-tracked in the “Central Park” or town square.

-As we leave the square there is a few steps leading to the courtyard of the church.
+As we leave the square there are a few steps leading to the courtyard of the church.

-In the courtyard locals start to sell there locally made handicrafts and several stop us.
+In the courtyard, locals start to sell their locally made handicrafts and several stop us.

 We enter via the courtyard and discover they are making floral carpets.

 Inside the church the statues are Catholic, but they wear the scarves of the Mayan faith.